GRB Spectrum from Gradual Dissipation in a Magnetized Outflow: Parameter space study

 In Fig.~\ref{fig:diff-kappa}, we present a survey of the model parameter space by showing the spectra for different values of $\kappa$ for the two particle heating scenarios.
 For both scenarios, the $\kappa=1$ spectrum is dominated by a quasi-thermal component, albeit with low-energy spectral slope much softer than a pure thermal spectrum.
 The spectrum in the distributed heating scenario is particularly interesting as it shows a more narrowly peaked spectral component.
 This type of spectra have been observed in a small number of GRBs, e.g. GRB~990123 \citep{Briggs+99}, GRB~090902B \citep{Abdo+09}, GRB~130427A \citep{Ackermann+14}, which would suggest that dissipation in these bursts was mostly sub-photospheric with minimal energy dissipated in the optically thin parts of the flow.
 The typical spectrum of GRBs is non-thermal that can be explained when $\kappa>1$ and for which significant fraction of the energy is dissipated in the optically thin parts of the flow.
 In some bursts, e.g. GRB 110731A \citep{Ackermann+13}, a time-resolved analysis finds a quasi-thermal spectrum for the initial few pulses followed by non-thermal spectrum for the later pulses.
 This kind of spectral evolution can be explained if $\kappa\approx1$ for the initial few pulses that were emitted from a smaller radius compared to the pulses that arrived later with $\kappa>1$ that were emitted from a relatively larger radius (or alternatively corresponding to a larger source variability time, $t_v\sim\lambda/c$, or a somewhat larger $\Gamma_\infty\approx\sigma_0$).

 The effect of changing the model parameters can be seen by comparing the final spectrum in the different panels.
-An increase in $\lamep_8$, which characterizes the lab-frame width of the magnetic field polarity reversal in a striped wind, with $\epsilon\sim0.1$, shifts the entire spectrum towards lower energies since both the synchrotron peak energy $E_m$ and the self-absorption break at $E_{\rm sa}$ decline with increasing $\lamep_8$ for the power law injection case.
-Likewise, in the distributed heating scenario, the thermal peak energy at the photosphere $E_{\rm th}(r_{\rm ph})$ becomes softer and the entire spectrum again shifts to lower energies.
+An increase in $\lamep_8$, which characterizes the lab-frame width of the magnetic field polarity reversal in a striped wind, with $\epsilon\sim0.1$, shifts the thermal peak towards lower energies since $E_{\rm pk,th}(r_{\rm ph})\propto \lamep_8^{-7/20}$.
+Likewise, in the distributed heating scenario, the adiabatically cooled but also Comptonized thermal peak energy becomes softer.
 When the jet power per unit solid angle $L_\Omega$ is varied, the main effect is to increase the overall normalization of the spectrum.
 In the distributed heating case, the low-energy spectrum below the thermal peak also becomes softer as $\kappa$ is increased.
 Finally, as the saturation LF $\Gamma_\infty$ is increased for $\kappa>1$, the spectrum shows minimal changes above the thermal peak but becomes increasingly softer below the thermal peak for larger $\Gamma_\infty$ in both heating scenarios.
+In addition, the soft X-ray peak becomes more prominent with increasing $\kappa$.
+In general, larger $\kappa$ tends to produce broader Band function peaks with softer low-energy spectra simply due to the fact that most of the injected energy went into the non-thermal spectral component rather than being thermalized.